lmp4u/lmp/README.md

 For specification changes, please open an issue to discuss before submitting a PR.

 ## License

-[MIT License](LICENSE) - Use it anywhere, contribute back if you can.

 The LMP specification is freely available to encourage adoption across tools and platforms.